 Mobile technology has come a long way since the invention of the telephone.
-Today entire university degrees can be offered through online courses, and more and more opportunities arise every day.
-Mobile tech is everywhere—with video conferencing and cloud calling tools and shared workspace applications downloaded on every device, it’s become commonplace.
+Today, university degrees can be offered through online courses, and more and more opportunities arise daily.
+Mobile tech is everywhere – with video conferencing, cloud calling tools, and shared workspace applications downloaded on every device, it’s become commonplace.

 It’s especially noticeable in larger companies, where the usage of mobile devices is constantly on the rise.
-It should be no surprise that it’s getting harder and more crucial to keep proper track of everything.
+Unsurprisingly, it’s getting harder and more crucial to keep proper track of everything.
 Especially when you’re looking to avoid getting charged for something that the company is no longer using.

 Numerous software solutions on the market can help you track device lifecycles and expense management.
 First, however, it’s essential to make the distinction between the two terms.